-According to the U.S. Bureau of Labor Statistics, nursing care facilities and hospitals employed the most practical nurses of any industry in 2018 (www.bls.gov).
-Other practical nurses find jobs in physicians' offices, community health clinics, public schools, dentists' offices and mental health facilities.
+According to the U.S. Bureau of Labor Statistics, nursing care facilities and physicians' offices employed the most practical nurses of any industry in 2020 (www.bls.gov).
+Other practical nurses find jobs in home health care services, hospitals, and continuing care retirement communities for the elderly.
 Working in residential care is another option.
 LPNs are also employed by government agencies at the local, state and federal levels.

 Licensed practical nurses can improve their career options by enrolling in an LPN-to-RN bridge program.
 Graduates generally earn an associate's degree in nursing and become RNs by passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 One can also earn a Bachelor of Science in Nursing (BSN) through an LPN-to-BSN program.
 RNs can specialize in areas including ambulatory care and geriatric or pediatric nursing, for example.
 They can also specialize in the treatment of various health conditions or work as nurses in particular settings, such as the operating room or emergency room.